aVadim483/fast-excel-templator/README.md

 * insertRow($rowNumber, $rowTemplate, ?array $cellData = [])
 * replaceRow($rowNumber, $rowTemplate, ?array $cellData = [])
 * insertRowAfterLast($rowTemplate, ?array $cellData = [])

+## Do you like FastExcelTemplator?

+if you find this package useful you can support and donate to me for a cup of coffee:

+* USDT (TRC20) TSsUFvJehQBJCKeYgNNR1cpswY6JZnbZK7
+* USDT (ERC20) 0x5244519D65035aF868a010C2f68a086F473FC82b
+* ETH 0x5244519D65035aF868a010C2f68a086F473FC82b

+Or just give me a star on GitHub :)